-However, he remembered the amazing voice of the opera singer with amazement.
+However, he remembered the amazing voice of the opera singer.
 Onassis had installed a piano on the yacht so that Callas could rehearse.

 “Every evening we sat back being mesmerized by her voice…Maria had two puppies, from whom she was inseparable,” he recalled.
 “When she was singing, the puppies barked as if they were singing in a trio.”

 Callas may have been distant from the crew, but he remembers the day when she spoke to him just before her divorce with Onassis.

 “We were on the speedboat together and she turns, looks me deep […in the] eyes and says: ‘Giorgo, this is my last day here.’
 After two days, they separated,” Zacharias recounted.